rany2/jqGrid/README.md

 The code from the GitHib repository is the fork of jqGrid 4.7.0 - the latest version available under MIT/GPL-licenses.
 It will be provided under MIT/GPL-licenses.

-Below you can find short description of minor new features and the bug fixes implemented in free jqGrid 4.13.6 (compared with version 4.13.5).
+Below you can find short description of new features and the bug fixes implemented in free jqGrid 4.14.0 (compared with version 4.13.6).
 The version is developed by [Oleg Kiriljuk](https://github.com/OlegKi), alias [Oleg](https://stackoverflow.com/users/315935/oleg) on the stackoverflow and [OlegK](http://www.trirand.com/blog/?page_id=393) on trirand forum.

 Read [Wiki](https://github.com/free-jqgrid/jqGrid/wiki) for more detailed information about the features of free-jqGrid.
 The preliminary version of the documentation can be found [here](https://free-jqgrid.github.io/).